knurtopalli/knurtopalli/README.md

 - 👋 Hi, I’m Nur
 - 🌱 I’m currently learning Swift & Node.js
-- 📷 Fun fact I'm a photo-videographer 😇

 <!---
 knurtopalli/knurtopalli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.